knetikcloud/knetikcloud-java-client/docs/PaymentsApi.md

 <a name="getPaymentMethods"></a>
 # **getPaymentMethods**
-> List&lt;PaymentMethodResource&gt; getPaymentMethods(userId, filterName, filterPaymentType, filterPaymentMethodTypeId, filterPaymentMethodTypeName, size, page, order)
+> PageResourcePaymentMethodResource getPaymentMethods(userId, filterName, filterPaymentType, filterPaymentMethodTypeId, filterPaymentMethodTypeName, size, page, order)

 Get all payment methods for a user